 What is South Beach Diet Plan?

-The south beach diet runs in phases, the first two phases are geared towards weight loss while the later focuses on weight maintenance.
-Let’s take a run down on these phases.
+The south beach diet runs in phases.
+The first two phases are geared toward weight loss, while the latter focuses on weight maintenance.
+Let’s take a rundown on these phases.

-Here is detailed description of South Beach Diet meal plan phase 1
+Here is a detailed description of the South Beach Diet meal plan phase 1

 Food to Include in Your Phase 1

-Having read Dr. Agatston’s book thoroughly, I would recommend the list of food items for phase.
+Having read Dr. Agatston’s book thoroughly, I recommend the list of food items for the phase.